-Stud y Year
+Study Year

-Monitoring Method 1 2 3 4 5 6
+Monitoring Method 1 2 3 4 5 6 7 a

-(2013) (2014) (2015) (2016) (2017) (2018) a

 BC Hydro Operations Data

 Temperature Monitoring (Continuous)

 Tributaries

 In-lake Profile Arrays

 Sedimentation Rate Monitoring

 Shoreline Habitat Mapping

 Fish Population Index Surveys

 Nearshore Boat Electrofishing

-Gill Netting (Littoral &amp; Pelagic)
+Gill Netting (Littoral & Pelagic)

 Suppl.
 Tagging of Target Species (Angling)

 Tributary Spawner Surveys

 Rainbow Trout (RB)

 Bull Trout (BT)

 Radio Tagging & Telemetry (RB & BT)

-Stomach Contents Assessment (Bull
+Stomach Contents Assessment (Bull Trout)

-Trout)

 Scale, Fin Ray & Otolith Ageing

-&lt;sup>a The specific dates that each of the Year 6 (2018) activities were completed are provided in Section 1.6, Table 1.3.
+&lt;sup>a The specific dates that each of the Year 7 (2019) field activities were completed are provided in Section 1.6, Table 1.3.

-The fish sampling gear employed for this program (RIC gill nets; see Section 2.5) tends to sample a broad range of species and size classes of fish reasonably well; however, the smallest juveniles (e.g., Age-0+ and Age-1 bull trout, gwenis, or rainbow trout) are not sampled as effectively due to their small body size and habitat use.
+The fish sampling gear employed for this program (RIC gill nets; see Section 2.2) tends to sample a broad range of species and size classes of fish reasonably well; however, the smallest juveniles (e.g., Age-0+ and Age-1 bull trout, gwenis, or rainbow trout) are not sampled as effectively due to their small body size and habitat use.
 These juveniles were sampled more effectively by the trawling method incorporated for the fish sampling component of BRGMON-6 ("Seton Lake Aquatic Productivity Monitoring") on Seton and Anderson lakes, and were more effectively inventoried as a part of that work (Limnotek 2016).

 1.6.
-Year 6 (2018) Sampling Schedule
+Year 7 (2019) Sampling Schedule

 As per the original ToR, the activities associated with this monitoring program were recommended by the BRG WUP Consultative Committee for a total of 10 years.
-The study year covered by this report (2018) represents monitoring Year 6.
+The study year covered by this report (2019) represents monitoring Year 7.
 The general schedule of field sampling activities is presented in Table 1.3.

-Table 1.3 Schedule of Field Sampling Sessions and Activities.
+Table 1.3 Schedule of Field Sampling Sessions and Activities in Year 7.

-Field Activities Dates (Year 6 - 2018)
+Field Activities Dates (Year 7 - 2019)

-Temperature array retrieval (R) and deployment (D) 1, 22 a May (R & D);
+Temperature array retrieval (R) and 25 Apr, 1 Jun a (R & D);

-19, 20 Jul (R & D);
+17 Jul, 9 Aug b (R & D);

-13, 14 Sep (R & D)
+deployment (D) 23, 24 Oct (R & D)

-Sedimentation sampler retrieval (R) and 1, 22a May (R & D);
+Sedimentation sampler retrieval (R) and 25 Apr, 1 Jun a (R & D);

-deployment (D) 19, 20 Jul (R & D);
+deployment (D) 17 Jul, 9 Aug b (R & D);

-deployment (b) 13, 14 Sep (R & D)
+deployment (b) 23, 24 Oct (R & D)

-Resident Fish Population Index Survey 18 to 21 Sep (Seton); 2 to 5 Oct (Anderson)
+Resident Fish Population Index Survey 24 to 27 Sep (Seton); 1 to 4 Oct (Anderson)

-&lt;sup>a The outflow end of Anderson Lake could not be accessed in early May 2018 due to low lake levels affecting the usability of the boat launch.
-Had to wait until later in May when lake levels increased.
+&lt;sup>a The outflow end of Anderson Lake could not be accessed in April or May 2019 due to low lake levels affecting the usability of the boat launch.
+Field crew had to wait until early June when lake levels increased.